Madhuri Dixit

 Born and raised in Mumbai, Dixit made her acting debut in 1984 with a leading role in the drama Abodh.
 After a few successive commercially failed films, she rose to prominence with the action drama Tezaab (1988), and established herself with starring roles in the top-grossing romantic dramas Dil (1990), Beta (1992), Hum Aapke Hain Koun..!
 (1994), and Dil To Pagal Hai (1997).
 She won four Filmfare Awards for Best Actress for her performances in them.
-Her other commercially successful films during this period include Ram Lakhan (1989), Tridev (1989), Thanedaar (1990), Kishen Kanhaiya (1990), Saajan (1991), Khalnayak (1993), and Raja (1995).
+Other commercially successful films during this period include Ram Lakhan, Tridev (both 1989), Thanedaar, Kishen Kanhaiya (both 1990), Saajan (1991), Khalnayak (1993), and Raja (1995).

-Apart from Dixit's mainstream success, she earned appreciation from critics for her performances in Prem Pratigyaa (1989), Parinda (1989), Anjaam (1994), Mrityudand (1997), Pukar (2000), Lajja (2001), and Devdas (2002).
-She received the Filmfare Award for Best Supporting Actress for the lattermost.
-Following a sabbatical from acting in 2002, Dixit made a brief comeback by starring in the musical Aaja Nachle (2007), and worked intermittently over the next decades.
-Her highest-grossing release came with the adventure comedy Total Dhamaal (2019), and she continued to gain praise for starring in the black comedy Dedh Ishqiya (2014) and the Netflix web series The Fame Game (2022).
+Apart from Dixit's mainstream success, she earned appreciation from critics for her performances in Prem Pratigyaa, Parinda (both 1989), Anjaam (1994), Mrityudand (1997), Pukar (2000), and Lajja (2001).
+She received the Filmfare Award for Best Supporting Actress for playing Chandramukhi in Devdas (2002).
+Following a hiatus, Dixit made a brief comeback by starring in the musical Aaja Nachle (2007), and acted intermittently over the next decades.
+During this period, she primarily featured as a talent judge for dance reality shows, such as Jhalak Dikhhla Jaa (2010–2022) and Dance Deewane (since 2018).
+She continued to gain praise for starring in the black comedy Dedh Ishqiya (2014) and the Netflix drama series The Fame Game (2022), and had her highest-grossing releases in the comedies Total Dhamaal (2019) and Bhool Bhulaiyaa 3 (2024).

-In addition to acting in films, she has been engaged in philanthropic activities.
+Dixit was among the country's highest-paid celebrities throughout the 1990s and early 2000s, and has featured in Forbes India's Celebrity 100 list since its inception in 2012.
+In addition to acting, she has been engaged in philanthropic activities.
 She has worked with UNICEF since 2014 to advocate the rights of children and prevent child labour, participates in concert tours and stage shows, and is the co-founder of the production company RnM Moving Pictures.
-Her television work includes featuring frequently as a talent judge for dance reality shows.
-Since 1999, she has been married to Shriram Nene, with whom she has two sons Arin and Ryan.
+Since 1999, she has been married to Shriram Nene, with whom she has two sons.

 Early life and background

-Madhuri Dixit was born on 15 May 1967 into a Marathi Kokanastha Brahmin family in Bombay (present-day Mumbai) to Shankar and Snehlata Dixit.
+Madhuri Dixit was born on 15 May 1967 into a Marathi Kokanastha Brahmin family in Bombay to Shankar and Snehlata Dixit.
 She has two elder sisters and an elder brother.
 She kindled an interest in dance at an early age of three, and went on to train in Kathak for eight years; later on becoming a professionally trained Kathak dancer.

 Dixit received her education at Divine Child High School in Andheri.
 Apart from her studies, she participated in extra-curricular activities, such as dramatics.
 Aspiring to become a microbiologist, Dixit enrolled at the Sathaye college in Vile Parle (Mumbai) where she studied microbiology as one of her subjects in BSc.
 However, six months after she had commenced her course, Dixit decided to discontinue studies and pursue a full-time career in films.